 Are you wondering how to create a wealth plan?
 The steps are clarifying your desired lifestyle, updating net worth to see if you’re currently on track to build the wealth you need to live how you want, and planning needed changes to income, spending, and investing patterns to reach your financial goals if you’re not on track.

 A personal wealth plan is the first step in reaching financial independence because financial independence is different for everyone.

-So, a wealth plan is a rough guide for you to create financial independence based on what you want to do and have.
-By creating a wealth plan, you may see that stock investing won’t get to financial independence by the time you want.
-In this case, you may need to invest in something else.
+A wealth plan is a rough guide for you to create financial independence based on what you want to do and have.
+By creating a wealth plan, you may change what you thought you wanted.

 Or you may find that simple passive stock investing will likely take you right to where you want to be.

 How to Create a Wealth Plan

 Grab a notebook or journal and write about the following life and money elements which will lay the foundation for creating a personal wealth plan.

 1. Define How Want to Spend Your Time